A phrase that farmers and ranchers often hear is “risk management.”

 LRP policies act similarly to a put option, but they are often cheaper and allow you to ensure a specific head count versus what the CME Contract weights are.

 It seems the themes of this article are “historically high” and “risk management.”
-In the 11 years I have been involved in the agriculture lending industry, interest rates are as high as I have seen, and commodity prices and input prices are near the top.
+In the time I have been involved in the agriculture lending industry, interest rates are as high as I have seen, and commodity prices and input prices are near the top.

 Therefore, I would be happy to help anyone with their risk management.
-It doesn’t matter if you’re a cash grain farmer, a hog producer, or a rancher — First Crop Solutions has the products and services you need to help manage risk.
+It doesn’t matter if you’re a cash grain farmer, a hog producer, or a rancher — First Ag Risk Management has the products and services you need to help manage risk.

 Important dates to remember: